fahaihi/PMFFRC/README.md

 #### FastcCLS compressor
 notes: a) FastqCLS compressor entire FastQ file, we changed the FastqCLS script only for Reads compression, FastcCLS compressor file is located in `src/fastqcls`.
-b) HARC relies on the 7Z compressor, if your device is not configured with 7Z, download and install 7Z firstly.
+b) HARC relies on the zpaq compressor, if your device is not configured with zpaq, download and install 7Z firstly.

 #### One-click configuration
 We give the one-click configuration scripts for the above four specialized compressors by running the following command: